BCHarker-OCT/slack-status-cli/readme.md

 SLACK_TOKEN = xoxp-therestofyourtoken12328320940923849238
 ```

+Additionally, if you would like to use the program after it is globally installed, consider exporting the token into your `.zshrc` or `.bashrc` configuration file.

 ### Emoji

 The `headsdown` command is configured to use an emoji from Slack's [Remote Work Expansion Pack](https://slack.com/blog/collaboration/new-emoji-pack-to-help-with-your-remote-work-balance).
 Add this on for free to your workspace to achieve the desired result!